 The act of smiles, nodding and hugs are examples of attention by the parents.

-In this way, children develop self-worth and self-respect.
+In this way, children develop self-worth and feel safe.

 While writing a novel, one has to remember that the characters have to show their feelings and not tell their opinions.
 However, in real life, we must convey our feelings.
 We must both show and tell our sentiments.